hedza06/spring-cloud-demo/README.md

 Using Open Feign Client, it implements inner communication with User Service.
 Open Feign is HTTP Client which provides load balancing out-of-the box and many other features.

 ## Architecture Diagram
 ...Diagram here...

+## Running the project
+1. Navigate to project directory and run command: `docker-compose build && docker-compose up -d`.
+This command will run MySQL database on port `3307/tcp`.
+2. Configure Compound in IntelliJ (running multiple instances)

+## Application ports
+1. Config server: `8088/tcp`
+2. Discovery server (Eureka): `8061/tcp`
+3. Gateway server: `8060/tcp`
+4. User microservice (instance one): `9900/tcp`
+5. User microservice (instance two): `9901/tcp`
+6. Product microservice (instance one): `9090/tcp`
+7. Product microservice (instance two): `9091/tcp`

+## REST API Services
+In folder `postman.collections` you can find JSON file that can be imported in Postman, so you can use REST API services and test inner communication between services through gateway service.

 ## Coming next...
 Next steps would be: